-Fennel is a vegetable that is often used raw in salads, roasted, or grilled to eat as a side dish.
+Fennel is a vegetable that is often used raw in salads, like this shaved fennel salad, roasted, or grilled to eat as a side dish.
 It’s also a vegetable that works perfectly in soups, either combined with other ingredients or with fennel as the mayor component.
-What I like about fennel in a soup with just one or two accompanying ingredients is that the soup comes out silky smooth with this off-white colour, which just invites you to dig in.
+What I like about fennel in a soup with just one or two accompanying ingredients is that the soup comes out silky smooth with this off-white color, which just invites you to dig in.

 What part of the fennel do you use for soup?

 You don’t have to throw away the green part of the fennel.
-If you like the stronger anise-like flavour, you can always use it in a salad, when making a vegetable stock or use it to make this: Oven roasted fennel with carrots.
-You can also keep the green fennel fronds for decoration when serving the soup and for additional flavour.
+If you like the stronger anise-like flavor, you can always use it in a salad, when making a vegetable stock or use it to make this: Oven roasted fennel with carrots.
+You can also keep the green fennel fronds for decoration when serving the soup and for additional flavor.

 Why star anise and fennel pair really well